galamo/angularAlbum/README.md

 1. add image url to album, select a image form the internet
 2. add toggle button to show/hide the image

+# Ex2
+1. iterate each album pictures and show them